The CMI undergraduate program is on hiatus for summer 2016. Creative Media Viewfinders, the CMI's pre-college program, can be found here.

-The four-week CMI program is for individuals studying nonfiction, fiction, and experimental media production, analog photography, and film and media studies.
-Participants will be required to take part in screenings and discussions during the seminars and to create an original work during the labs.
-Some media production experience is required.
+The 2014 and 2015 CMI program consisted of two screening seminars and two creative labs.
+The CMI program alternated between the screening seminars and creative labs.
+Full program participants were together as one group during the seminars, then were split into nonfiction, fiction, and photography tracks for the labs.
+The four-week CMI program was for individuals studying nonfiction, fiction, and experimental media production, analog photography, and film and media studies.
+Participants were required to take part in screenings and discussions during the seminars and to create an original work during the labs.
+Some media production experience was required.

 During the creative labs, students follow separate paths based on the medium (moving or still image) and mode of expression (nonfiction or fiction).
 Students attend workshops in the morning and head out into the field during the afternoon.
 The labs provide a safe space to experiment with approach, style, and practice.
 Only participants attending all four weeks of the program can take part in creative labs.
 Here are the different tracks:

-The CMI Fiction Creative Labs provide participants with the opportunity to write rehearse and shoot three to four short works using a number of different, creative restraints to inspire innovation and experimentation.
+The Fiction Video Creative Labs provide participants with the opportunity to write rehearse and shoot three to four short works using a number of different, creative restraints to inspire innovation and experimentation.
 Working in writer-director teams, participants will work together with a cast and crew that the CMI will provide them for each shoot.